 I think that Kelton is effectively arguing that—since the Fed will no longer really tinker with interest rates—Congress will have its job of worrying about unemployment and inflation.
 It will have to make fiscal policy moves in order to balance that objective, raising or cutting taxes, expanding or paring back public-sector programs.

 I don’t think this is a better equilibrium.
 After all, there’s a lot of benefits to pulling these decisions from Congress and handing them off to a more politically removed (but not entirely independent) body like the Federal Reserve Board.
 Kelton might like the policy results from an AOC-led Congress, but might not a Republican-controlled Congress tighten its inflationary focus to the detriment of unemployment?
-It seems like this might just increase the undulations in monetary/fiscal policy, decreasing stability, creating more boom-and-bust potential, increasingly business and labor market uncertainty.
+It seems like this might just increase the undulations in monetary/fiscal policy, decreasing stability, creating more boom-and-bust potential, increasing business and labor market uncertainty.

 What’s missing from the New Yorker article, at least to the level that I need, is a better explanation of how this works with international trade.
 Balance of trade, swapping currencies for imports and exports—this strikes me as the most muscular constraint on the “Magic Money Tree,” as MMT skeptics snidely refer to the theory.
 This morning on the BBC, I listened to first a story on runaway inflation in Zimbabwe and a second that discussed an inflationary spiral in Syria.
 I suppose that a U.S. deficit-denier could argue that we don’t face the same constraints as those countries because, as a large common market with a wealth of natural and human resources, we could operate more autarkicly.